rutik555/Advance_Keylogger/README.md

 ### Security and Privacy :

 1. This code is a keylogger and is typically considered malicious.
 Use it responsibly and ensure you have explicit permission from the system owner.
 Misuse can lead to legal consequences.

+### Disclaimer

+This project is provided for educational purposes only.
+The author is not responsible for any misuse or damage caused by this software.
+Unauthorized use of this software to capture or monitor others' data is illegal and unethical.
+By using this software, you agree to use it only for lawful purposes and in accordance with the applicable laws and regulations.